Update your browser for more security, speed and the best experience on this site.

 ADOPTION

-Adoption has several benefits: (1) your new dog will be spayed or neutered and up-to-date on shots; (2) any behavioral or medical issues will be known; and (3) the foster family will have worked through initial training issues and can accurately describe the dog’s personality and needs.
-One downside is that due to strong interest you may not be selected for a particular dog you wish to adopt.
+Adoption has several benefits: (1) your new dog will be up-to-date on shots; (2) any behavioral or medical issues will be known; and (3) the foster family will have worked through initial training issues and can accurately describe the dog’s personality and needs.
+One downside is that due to strong interest, you may not be selected for a particular dog you wish to adopt.

 FOSTER-TO-ADOPT

-Dogs in RAGOM’s foster-to-adopt (FTA) program are often shy or fearful dogs that were rescued from commercial breeding facilities.
-The FTA program also has some dogs with medical or behavioral issues, and sometimes, puppies.
 If you participate in FTA, you will bring a dog into your home sight unseen with little or no information about their appearance or personality.
 But FTA is a great way to see what it’s like to add a dog to your home and learn if the foster dog is a good fit for your family.
-The FTA process can also be quicker than a normal adoption.
-Best of all, you will help RAGOM provide shelter for dogs in urgent situations, which will allow us to rescue more dogs, and you’ll get to help a furry friend find a forever home with you or another family!
+Best of all, you will help RAGOM provide shelter for dogs in urgent situations, which allows RAGOM to rescue more dogs!

 Complete these initial pre-screening questions to determine if you are eligible to adopt from RAGOM.